 Represented Victoria’s Secret in a trademark suit against Victor Moseley of Victor’s Little Secret in Moseley v.
 V Secret Catalogue, Inc., which went up to the U.S. Supreme Court and resulted in a new dilution statute.
 The trademark fight started in 1998, when Victoria’s Secret sued Moseley for trademark dilution and obtained a permanent injunction against the mark “Victor’s Little Secret.”
 In 2003, the Supreme Court reversed and remanded the case to the Sixth Circuit.
 In 2006, however, Congress passed the Trademark Dilution Revision Act (TDRA).
 After passage of the TDRA, the U.S. Court of Appeals for the Sixth Circuit remanded the case to the district court, which again ruled in favor of Victoria’s Secret under the new TDRA.
 The Supreme Court refused to rehear the defendant’s appeal in March 2011, affirming victory for Victoria’s Secret.
 Dale was a key member of the International Trademark Association (INTA) Presidential Select Committee that helped rewrite the federal dilution statute and she played a prominent role in preparing for the Congressional hearings regarding the bill.

-Won a highly publicized copyright fair use trial representing longtime client J. K. Rowling against RDR Publishing, bringing a halt to the proposed publication of an unauthorized Harry Potter "Lexicon."
-Managing Intellectual Property named this trial "Copyright Trial of the Year" in 2009.
+Won a highly publicized trademark, false endorsement and copyright fair use trial representing longtime client J. K. Rowling against RDR Publishing, bringing a halt to the proposed publication of an unauthorized Harry Potter “Lexicon.”
+Managing Intellectual Property named this trial “Copyright Trial of the Year” in 2009.

 Led a Kirkland team that, along with co-counsel Orrick achieved a major, high-profile victory on May 9, 2014, before the U.S. Court of Appeals for the Federal Circuit on behalf of Oracle America, Inc. in Oracle America, Inc. v.
-Google Inc. Oracle had appealed an earlier district court opinion finding elements of Oracle's Java application programming interfaces (APIs) uncopyrightable—APIs that Google admitted it copied in creating its Android operating system.
-The Federal Circuit reversed that decision, holding that both the source code of Oracle's API packages and their structure were entitled to copyright protection as, among other things, they reflect numerous creative choices by the programmers.
+Google Inc. Oracle had appealed an earlier district court opinion finding elements of Oracle’s Java application programming interfaces (APIs) uncopyrightable—APIs that Google admitted it copied in creating its Android operating system.
+The Federal Circuit reversed that decision, holding that both the source code of Oracle’s API packages and their structure were entitled to copyright protection as, among other things, they reflect numerous creative choices by the programmers.
 The decision, which has significant implications for the software industry and other companies that maintain their own software infrastructure, is receiving substantial attention from the media and is being discussed by the copyright bar as setting needed precedent on the issue of software copyrightability.
-Google has suggested that it will appeal the decision to the Supreme Court.
+The team later defeated Google’s petition for certiorari before the U.S. Supreme Court.